Bruce

 © Bruce Cooper

-Made in collaboration with Boulder Biograph.
-This film is an hommage to the one reel melodrama films of D.W.
+Made by the artist group Boulder Biograph this film is an hommage to the one reel melodrama films of D.W.
 Griffith, the father of modern narrative film.
 This is the only sound version in circulation.
-Love’s was nominated for a Student Acadamey Award (1987) and is in the collection of the Museum of Modern Art, New York, New York.
+Love’s was nominated for a Student Acadamey Award (1987) and is in the collection of the Museum of Modern Art, NYC, New York.

 -- rent: $30, buy $500